 Urinary incontinence can be part of a range of conditions including neurological conditions, following child birth, following urinary tract infection or it may simply arise because of lifestyle and drinking habits.
 This is why treatment does not focus solely on exercise.
 Dietary and fluids advice will also be given and suggestions made if appropriate.

 Bladder problems can have a significant impact on every day life making sufferers unwilling to take general exercise, afraid to drink before going out, fear of going to new places due to fear of not being able to find a toilet, poor sleep patterns due to the need to get up to empty over night.
 More concerning, answering that urge can lead to increased risk of falls.

-All the research suggests that Physio can and does help and people of all ages can benefit.
+All the research suggests that Women's Health Physiotherapy can and does help, and people of all ages can benefit.

 Prolapse - there are three different types of prolapse.
 Whilst in their most severe forms, surgery may be the best solution, in the early days symptoms can be improved or even reversed with a range of good management techniques including - pelvic floor exercise and diet and lifestyle advice.

 Bladder prolapse (or cystocele) often characterised by a feeling of heaviness down below, this may get worse as the day goes on.
 Bladder prolapse often responds well to pelvic floor exercise and possible alterations in general exercise choices.
 It also may benefit from dietary advice promoting gradual weight loss and good bowel management.

 Bowel prolapse (rectocele) often characterised by difficulty passing a bowel motion, possible faecal leakage and feeling of heaviness prior to defaecation.
 This can respond well to good bowel management advice, defaecation advice and pelvic floor exercise.